ggandor/lightspeed.nvim/README.md

 case" option is less of a problem for us: in this plugin, capitals _can_ very frequently make you reach the target faster - so start using them!

+### Labeled matches for 1-character search?

+That would be pretty pointless, for two reasons.
+First, the "break" is inevitable then, since it is physically impossible to show labels ahead of time.
+Second, usually there are too many matches, so we should use multi-character labels.
+Now, ask yourself the question: isn't it much better to type two on-screen characters, and then a "little bit surprising" label, than to type one on-screen character, and wait for - most probably - two surprising characters to appear?

+1-character search is for short distances, or when you can clearly count the number of occurrences, and reach for `f` or `t` in a totally automatic way.
+In those cases they are invaluable shortcuts, but for everything else, `s` should be the default choice.
+The multiline enhancement has only been implemented because of that annoying situation when there is a unique character just a couple of lines above of below the current line, but we could not target it with the native `f`/`t`.

 ### Arbitrary(-length) search pattern?

 That is practically labeling `/?` matches, right?
 It is overkill for our